communication

 The importance of body language - By Frank van Marwijk

 People can't live without each other, we're social beings.
 As soon as we're in contact with others we're communicating.
-For this we can make use of spoken & written language.
+For this we can make use of spoken and written language.
 In these ways we make the content of a message clear to each other.
 However we can also communicate without words.

 This kind of communication tells us something about the relationship between people.
 Often this is more important than getting the content of the message across.